Headache associated with hormonal fluctuations

-It is important to recognize an X-linked hereditary sideroblastic anemia entity early in life as a significant percentage of cases respond to pyridoxine, thus avoiding long-term complications (72).
+It is important to recognize an X-linked hereditary sideroblastic anemia early in life as a significant percentage of cases respond to pyridoxine, thus avoiding long-term complications (79).

 In the absence of a compelling medical indication and a specific prescription by a knowledgeable medical provider, patients should be discouraged from using doses of vitamins exceeding package recommendations and particularly from using over-the-counter formulations of vitamin B6.

 Genetically determined neonatal epileptic encephalopathies most commonly result from mutations in the ALDH7A1 gene on chromosome 5q23.2 or the PNPO gene on chromosome 17q21 but may also result from mutations in other genes, including the folate receptor 1 (FOLR1), syntaxin binding protein 1 (STXBP1), and molybdenum cofactor synthesis 2 (MOCS2) genes.
 Patients with pyridoxine-dependent epilepsy due to mutations in the ALDH7A1 gene generally respond dramatically to pyridoxine, whereas some patients with PNPO deficiency respond better to pyridoxal phosphate.
 In patients with PNPO deficiency, biochemical analysis of cerebrospinal fluid and urine may suggest aromatic L-amino acid decarboxylase deficiency.
 Clinically genetically determined neonatal epileptic encephalopathies may resemble hypoxic-ischemic encephalopathy.